Scholarly interpretation of Gospel elements: Son of God

-Paul describes God as declaring Jesus to be the Son of God by raising him from the dead, and Sanders argues Mark portrays God as adopting Jesus as his son at his baptism, although many others do not accept this interpretation of Mark.
+Paul describes God as declaring Jesus to be the Son of God by raising him from the dead, and Sanders argues Mark portrays God as adopting Jesus as his son at his baptism, although others do not accept this interpretation of Mark.
 Sanders argues that for Jesus to be hailed as the Son of God does not necessarily mean that he is literally God's offspring.
 Rather, it indicates a very high designation, one who stands in a special relation to God.
 Sanders writes that Jesus believed himself to have full authority to speak and to act on God's behalf.
 Jesus asserted his own authority as something separate from any previously established authority based on his sense of personal connection with the deity.

 In the Synoptic Gospels, the being of Jesus as "Son of God" corresponds exactly to the typical Hasidean from Galilee, a "pious" holy man that by God's intervention performs miracles and exorcisms.